Wesius/Skin-Lesion-Melanoma-Analyzer/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Disclaimers

+I am not a doctor or a health care provider or professional.
+I am a student and I am under 18 years old.
+I am sharing this because I am interested in the subject.
+I am not providing any medical advice or assurances that this software will make an accurate medical diagnosis.
+WITHOUT LIMITING THE MIT LICENSE TERMS, NOTHING ABOUT THIS SOFTWARE OR THE USE OF THIS SOFTWARE SHOULD BE CONSIDERED OR INTERPRETED AS MEDICAL ADVICE OR A MEDICAL DIAGNOSIS OR ANY OTHER ASSURANCE OR INDICATION THAT A PARTICULAR RESULT WILL BE OBTAINED.
+ANYONE USING THIS SOFTWARE SHOULD SEEK THE ADVICE OF A MEDICAL PROFESSIONAL BEFORE MAKING ANY MEDICAL DIAGNOSES OR DECISIONS.

 ## Contact Information